BernardGreenberg/MuseScorePlugins/README.md

 The plugins and their musical effects are:

 * **articulation.qml** — (most useful if a plugin shortcut key is defined; I use ctrl-alt T).
 Allows the setting of on-time and off-time (initially 0 and 1000) to any value, allowing literally a thousand degrees of detachment or smoothness, providing complete and easy effectuation of phrasing.
 Some of my favorite non-1000 off-times are 500 (staccato), 850, 900, 920, 960.
 On-time adjustment is mainly useful for simulating polyphonic violin bowing.
 Click on a note, type the shortcut, change the value(s), and click Apply or Cancel (or press Enter or ESC).
 If a region (blue box) is selected, you can impose an off-time on the whole passage (or staff or score as you select): this is also (non-obviously) useful to select simultaneous notes in _adjacent staves_ to phrase them identically, i.e., as a chord.
 All effects are undoable.
-The plugin can also be invoked simply to learn the on/off times of a note in a score (just dismiss it with ESC).
+The plugin can also be invoked simply to learn the on/off times of a note in a score (just dismiss it with ESC). \
+Version 3.1 supports annotating scores with on-time/off-time numbers.
+See CHANGES.md.

 * **appoggiatura.qml** — (again, assign a shortcut if you use it often enough, as in the aria below; I use Ctrl-Alt A).
 How much (what percent) of a note an appoggiatura should consume is contentious, even between historical and current performers and other experts, and is highly context-dependent.
 While MuseScore currently imposes fixed, procrustean answers, this plugin allows you to set the fraction for each individual occurrence to taste, including multiple and chordal *appoggiature*.
 Again, the plugin can be used to simply inspect the current appoggiatura fraction of so-decorated notes.